7k U.S. State Label Coin Series

 Ahhh, Utah!
 Where you can go from world class skiing to world famous national parks in just a few hours.
 Utah is known as the Beehive State due to its industrious pioneer settlers who forged a thriving community between formidable mountains and the banks of a giant saltwater lake using only pickaxes and sheer will.
 This coin belongs with those who have the fortitude to relentlessly pursue their dreams.
 Like you!

-Alabama State Label American Silver Eagle
+Alabama State Label American Silver Eagle - SOLD OUT

 State 13 of 50